Independent State of Croatia: Foreign relations

 The NDH was granted full recognition by the Axis Powers and by countries under Axis occupation, it was also recognized by Spain.
 The state maintained diplomatic missions in several countries, all in Europe.
 The countries that maintained embassies in Zagreb were Nazi Germany, Italy, Tiso's Slovakia, Hungary, Romania, Bulgaria, Finland, Spain, and Japan.
 There were also consulates of Italy, Sweden, Switzerland, Denmark, Portugal, Argentina and Vichy France.
+Despite fears by the Yugoslav government-in-exile that the Soviet Union would establish diplomatic relations with the NDH after it broke diplomatic ties with Yugoslavia, full recognition by the Soviet Union never came to fruition.

 In 1941, the country was admitted to the Universal Postal Union.
 On 10 August 1942 an agreement was signed at Brijuni which re-established the Society of Railways Danube-Sava-Adriatic between the Independent State of Croatia, Germany, Hungary and Italy.
-After the 11 December 1941 declaration of war by Germany against the United States, the Independent State of Croatia declared war on the United States and the United Kingdom on 14 December.
+After the 11 December 1941 German declaration of war against the United States, the Independent State of Croatia declared war on the United States and the United Kingdom on 14 December.
 The Croatian Red Cross was established in 1941, with Kurt Hühn serving as its president.
 The NDH signed the Geneva Conventions on 20 January 1943, after which the International Committee of the Red Cross named Julius Schmidlin as its representative to the country.